 In the meantime, NOFASD Australia has some specific FASD resources for adults who have FASD and for the individuals and organisations who support them.
 NOFASD Australia stays current with the support and diagnostic services which are available, and the NOFASD Helpline can answer questions and provide location specific information.

-NOFASD Australia is working hard to ensure that the NDIS recognises FASD as a disability.
+NOFASD Australia is working to ensure that the NDIS recognises FASD as a disability.
 It is essential that diagnostic and support services become widely available for the individuals and families who need them.
+For information on applying for the NDIS click here.

 To read more blogs from NOFASD click here.